inin2007/w3resource/Java/Basic/README.md

 Click me to see the solution https://github.com/inin2007/w3resource/blob/master/Java/Basic/B117.java

 118. Write a Java program to get the first occurrence (Position starts from 0.) of a string within a given string.

-Go to the editor
-Click me to see the solution
+Click me to see the solution https://github.com/inin2007/w3resource/blob/master/Java/Basic/B118.java

 119. Write a Java program to get the first occurrence (Position starts from 0.) of an element of a given array.
-Go to the editor

 Click me to see the solution

 120. Write a Java program that searches a value in an m x n matrix.

-Go to the editor Click me to see the solution
+Click me to see the solution

 121. Write a Java program to reverse a given linked list.
-Go to the editor
-Example: For linked list 20->40->60->80, the reversed linked list is 80->60->40->20 Click me to see the solution
+Example: For linked list 20->40->60->80, the reversed linked list is 80->60->40->20

+Click me to see the solution

 122. Write a Java program to find a contiguous subarray with largest sum from a given array of integers.
-Go to the editor
 Note: In computer science, the maximum subarray problem is the task of finding the contiguous subarray within a one-dimensional array of numbers which has the largest sum.
 For example, for the sequence of values −2, 1, −3, 4, −1, 2, 1, −5, 4; the contiguous subarray with the largest sum is 4, −1, 2, 1, with sum 6.
 The subarray should contain one integer at least.

 Click me to see the solution

 123. Write a Java program to find the subarray with smallest sum from a given array of integers.

-Go to the editor Click me to see the solution
+Click me to see the solution

 124. Write a Java program to find the index of a value in a sorted array.
 If the value does not find return the index where it would be if it were inserted in order.
-Go to the editor
 Example:
 [1, 2, 4, 5, 6] 5(target) -> 3(index)
 [1, 2, 4, 5, 6] 0(target) -> 0(index)
 [1, 2, 4, 5, 6] 7(target) -> 5(index)

 Click me to see the solution

 125. Write a Java program to get the preorder traversal of its nodes' values of a given a binary tree.
-Go to the editor
 Example:
     10
    / \